KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

 Once followed the steps above the user obtains upstream/downstream active power for each prosumer.

-**NGSI checkbox** is specific for NGSI REST calls: it permits easy the job when querying the Orion Context Broker (`https://github.com/telefonicaid/fiware-orion) <https://github.com/telefonicaid/fiware-orion>`__ and to omit some of the REST fields (since the JSON format from NGSI s pecifications is fixed): you don’t need to specify headers, JSONPath items, JSONPath attributes (all available attributes are fetched) and pagination parameters (offset and fetch size).
+**NGSI checkbox** is specific for NGSI REST calls: it permits easy the job when querying the Orion Context Broker (`https://github.com/telefonicaid/fiware-orion) <https://github.com/telefonicaid/fiware-orion>`__ and to omit some of the REST fields (since the JSON format from NGSI specifications is fixed): you don’t need to specify headers, JSONPath items, JSONPath attributes (all available attributes are fetched) and pagination parameters (offset and fetch size).

 When checking the **Use directly JSON attributes** checkbox, yon can skip the definition of the JSONPath attributes, since the JSON structure is presumed to be fixed as in the following example: